 Interestingly these dogs are actually known as Texas Heelers because the Aussie Shepherd was bred in that state and not Australia as their name suggests.

-Thanks to the Beagle side of this Blue Heeler cross, this mix is a curious, inquisitive and uber playful companion.
+Thanks to the Beagle side of this Blue Heeler cross, the Beagle Heeler is a curious, inquisitive, and uber-playful companion.